pubkey/rxdb/docs-src/offline-first.md

 Once that data is transferred to the client, the user can do as many interactions with it as required without connecting to the server.

 ## You might not need REST

+On normal web applications you make different requests for each kind of data interaction.
+For that you have to define a swagger route, implement a route handler on the backend and create some client code to send or fetch data from that route.
+There more complex your application becomes, the more REST routes you have to maintain and implement.

+With offline first apps, you have a way to hack around all this cumbersome work.
+You just replicate the whole state from the server to the client.
+The replication does not only run once, you have a **realtime replication** and all changes at one side are automatically there on the other side.
+On the client you can access every piece of state with simple database query.
+While this of course only works for amounts of data that the client can load and store, it makes implementing prototypes and simple apps much faster.

+## You might not need Redux

+Data is hard, especially for UI applications where many things can happen at the same time.
+The user is clicking around.
+Stuff is loaded from the server.
+All of these things interact with the global state of the app.
+To manage this complexity it is common to use state management libraries like Redux or MobX.
+With them you write all this lasagna code to wrap the mutation of data and to make the UI react to all these changes.

+On offline first apps, you global state is already there in a single place stored inside of the local database.
+You do not have to care whether this data came from the UI, another tab, the backend or another device of the same user.
+You can just make writes to the database and fetch data out of it.